-The employee will be offered the opportunity to pay for the missing service at the end of their maternity break, and information on how to do this is provided as part of the Maternity Pack.
+The employee will be offered the opportunity to pay for the missing service at the end of their maternity break.

 If the employee does not pay any contributions during this time, the period will not count as service for pension purposes.